 “You made me happy sometimes/you made me glad.”

 January 10, 1982.
-If they were playing any other team, Dallas would have ended up in Pontiac that January instead of the 49ers.
+If Dallas was playing any other team, they would have ended up in Pontiac that January instead of the 49ers.
 You can’t give Joe Montana half a minute because he will wreak havoc.
-The play that will live on in the annals of football lore: third down, 3 yards to go at Dallas’s 6-yard line, 58 seconds on the clock, sprint right option.
+The play that will live on in the annuls of football lore: third down, 3 yards to go at Dallas’s 6-yard line, 58 seconds on the clock, sprint right option.
 Solomon, the first receiver, was covered.
 But, despite the onslaught of the Cowboys’ defense, Montana shot off an ill-footed pass over the Dallas tidal wave to where he knew Dwight Clark would be…should be…and, wonderfully, was.
 The sound of the delirious crowd confirmed the incredible catch.
 The rest is history.

 “But there were times, Joe/you made me feel real bad.”